getZION/self-hosted-box/README.md

 # self-hosted-box

-The following is the manual detailing steps for self-hosting  Zion relay cluster on AWS.
+The following is the manual detailing steps for self-hosting a Zion relay node on AWS.

-Here is a video demo -> https://streamable.com/dc5hf3
+Here is a video demo -> https://streamable.com/dc5hf3 (Possibly outdated)

 ## Requirements
 1. macOS + ansible [Details](ops/ansible/README.md)